 Each is handmade with care with the goal of passing some of that

-Tina Calloway is the head gardener and landscape designer for URBAN FARMGIRLS.
+Tina Calloway - founder and a landscape designer for URBAN FARMGIRLS.

-Tina is the creative inspiration behind all UFG's design, product and branding.
-Born in England to a family of avid-gardeners, some of Tina's fondest memories happened in her grandparents' garden during the summer months while visiting from America after immigrating to the US in 1974.
-Helping her grandfather in his greenhouse with his tomato plants, or mowing the lawn in a crisscross pattern were many of the activities that cultivated her green thumb.
+Tina Calloway is the founder of Urban FarmGirls.
+She is the original creative inspiration behind UFG's garden designs, product and branding.
+Born in England to a family of avid-gardeners, Tina immigrated to the US with her parents in 1974.
+Some of her fondest memories are of being in her grandparents' garden during the summer months when she visited from America.
+Helping her grandfather in his greenhouse with his tomato plants, or mowing the lawn in a crisscross pattern, were many of the activities that cultivated her green thumb.
 Growing up, Tina lived in rural towns in California and had horses until she went away to college to focus on an art degree.
-Before moving to San Francisco Tina lived in Chico CA for 6 years and grew an extensive food garden during her time there.
+Before moving to San Francisco Tina lived in Chico, volution CA for 6 years and grew an extensive food garden during her time there.
 She said "I always talked about getting a degree in horticulture if I wasn't studying art, I guess things do come full circle."